You'd like to learn more about the taxation of Heroku services and what states are subject to taxation for services

 Additional states will be added as Heroku continues to become tax compliant.

 Taxes are based on the billing address entered during credit card verification.
-Taxes will appear on both Personal and Heroku Teams whose address is listed in one of those 18 states.
+Taxes will appear on both Personal and Heroku Teams whose address is listed in one of these states.

 We cannot accept Federal (IRS) tax exemption forms; only the state form will be used for sales tax exemption.
 Once the request has been received, please allow 10-12 business days for processing.